-We send some data (including some of the personal data listed above) to the Texas Higher Education Coordinating Board.
-Persons authorized by the THECB may access the data for research purposes.
+Persons authorized by the THECB may access ADVi data for research and service delivery purposes only in a manner that demands that the information be kept secure and confidential.
 Also, as noted above, we use the information gathered from log files, cookies, and the like to improve the ADVi product and services, analyze trends, administer the website, track the movements of users around the site, and gather aggregate information about our users as a whole.

 With your permission, we may store and send, to the college/university of your choice, some personal data as it relates to your enrollment at said college/university.
 We may also report non-personal, aggregate engagement data back to colleges and universities partners.
-In some instances, we send some of this data through a secure portal with closely managed authorizations.
+Data that contains personally identifiable information will always be shared through a secure portal with closely managed authorizations.

 How we store and keep secure any information we collect

 Although no computer system is 100% secure, the administrators of ADVi have deployed extensive security measures to protect against the loss, misuse, or alteration of the information under their control.
-Information collected in ADVi is stored on a secure electronic file system located at the University of Texas at Austin.
-The UT Information Security Office regularly scans our web servers, data on the files is very closely managed, and certified independent security specialists regularly audit our security measures and respective systems for vulnerabilities.
-All data is encrypted while being sent from our files to any and all outside entities.
-All data stored on our files at UT Austin fall under the UT ISO data security policy.
+Information collected in ADVi is stored in a secure location.
+Data is encrypted at rest and in transit.

 How you can access and control your information